jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_viii.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<data structures: dictionaries: tests>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a calculator 8: tests>`

 ----